-- (1) If an offender is committed to prison pursuant to a warrant of commitment issued under this Part, the amount in respect of which the warrant was issued is reduced by one prescribed unit for each day served in prison pursuant to the warrant. - (2) If the offender at any time pays to the DCS the amount then outstanding under the warrant, together with the costs of issuing and executing the warrant, the sentence of imprisonment is wholly extinguished.
+- (1) If an offender is committed to prison pursuant to a warrant of commitment issued under this Part, the amount in respect of which the warrant was issued is reduced by one prescribed unit for each day served in prison pursuant to the warrant. - (2) If the offender at any time pays to the DCS the amount then outstanding under the warrant, together with the costs of issuing and executing s.
+52 Part 6AA - Warrant of commitment for non-payment of monetary penalty the warrant, the sentence of imprisonment is wholly extinguished.